-This Olivye Salad recipe is not just a regular potato salad, but much tastier and worth the effort of making for your next special event!
+This Russian Potato Salad recipe is not just a regular potato salad, but much tastier and worth the effort of making for your next special event!
 Bon Appetit! Приятного аппетита!

 - 1/2 kg Ham - use Ham Steaks or leftover ham